-- Explanation of the specifics of this EMP and its specification (no-go areas, etc.) and of the mitigation measures that must be implemented when carrying out their activities. - Explanation of the management structure of individuals responsible for matters pertaining to the EMP. - The contractor shall keep records of all environmental training sessions, including names, dates and the information presented.
+- Explanation of the management structure of individuals responsible for matters pertaining to the EMP. - The contractor shall keep records of all environmental training sessions, including names, dates and the information presented.

 The induction programme should be developed and submitted to the PM and environmental consultant for approval.